 WBGT READING ACTIVITY GUIDELINES & REST BREAK GUIDELINES UNDER 80.0 Normal activities - Provide at least three separate rest breaks each hour of minimum duration of 3 minutes each during workout.
-82.1 - 83.9 82.1 - 83.9 Use discretion for intense or prolonged exercise; watch at-risk players carefully; Provide at least thre separate rest breaks each hour of a minimum of 4 minutes duration each.
-Maximum practice time is 2 hours.
-For Football: players restricted to helmet, shoulder pacturing practice.
+82.1 - 83.9 Use discretion for intense or prolonged exercise; watch at-risk players carefully; Provide at least three separate rest breaks each hour of a minimum of 4 minutes duration each.
+84.0 - 86.9 Maximum practice time is 2 hours.
+For Football : players restricted to helmet, shoulder pads, and shorts during practice.
 All protective equipment must be removed for conditioning activities.
-If the to this level during practice, players may continue to work out wearing football pants with to shorts.
-For All Sports: provide at least four separate rest breaks each hour of a minimule each.
+If the WBGT rises to this level during practice, players may continue to work out wearing football pants without changing to shorts.
+For All Sports : provide at least four separate rest breaks each hour of a minimum of 4 minutes each.
 87.0 - 90.0 Maximum length of practice is 1 hour.
 For Football : no protective equipment may be worn during practice, and there may be no conditioning activities.
 For All Sports : there must be 20 minutes of rest breaks distributed throughout the hour of practice.
 OVER 90 NO OUTDOOR WORKOUTS.
 Delay practice until a cooler WBGT level is reached.

-\\\ Practices are defined as: the time period that a participant engages in a coach-supervised, school approved sport or conditioning-related activity.
+Practices are defined as: the time period that a participant engages in a coach-supervised, school approved sport or conditioning-related activity.
 Practices are timed from when players report to the practice/workout area until the players leave the area.
 If a practice is interrupted for a weather related reason, the "clock" on the practice will stop and will begin again when the practice resumes.